vinodhinia/Tic-Tac-Toe-OOD/README.md

   - Human is one of the Player of Tic Tac Toe Game
 - **IntelligentComputerPlayer**
   - Intelligent computer Player of the game
+- **TicTacToeMain**
+  - The main class for the Tic-Tac-Toe.
+It acts as the overall controller of the game.